bernieleecy/watertoolbox-protoms/README.md

 # watertoolbox-protoms
-What will be a set of tools to calculate the binding free energies of individual water molecules from GCMC titration simulations with ProtoMS.
+What will be a set of write-ups and examples for calculating free energies with GCMC.

+This repository is still in developement.